How Business Empathy Helps to Make Better Content

 Say how much you want to spend, and don’t play guessing games with your contractors.
 Most contractors want to do the best work possible, and many will aim to exceed expectations.
 If you withhold this important information, you are wasting the precious time you have for them to be creative in working towards a common goal.

 When you get a great creative and then find out you cannot afford it, tensions rise.
 This could be avoided by openly defining your financial parameters.
-When in doubt, know that most people like honesty.
-It’s the best policy.

 Don’t be afraid to help them grow and make money.